-|Senior researcher at the Alternative Energies and Atomic Energy Commission of France (CEA).
+|Director of research at the Alternative Energies and Atomic Energy Commission of France (CEA).

-Affiliation: Fundamental Research Division
+Affiliation: Division of Fundamental Research (DRF)

-Saclay Institute of Matter and Radiation (IRAMIS)
+Institute of Matter and Radiation (IRAMIS)

 Laboratory of Condensed Matter Physics (SPEC)